-Testamur Title of Bachelor of Nutrition and Dietetics ---
+Testamur Title of Degree: Bachelor of Nutrition and Dietetics

-Degree: Abbreviation: BNutrDiet
+Abbreviation: BNutrDiet

+Home Faculty: Health and Behavioural Sciences

 Duration: 4 years full-time

 Total Credit Points: 192 cp

 Delivery Mode: Face-to-Face

 Starting Session(s): Autumn

 Location: Wollongong

 UOW Course Code: 865

 UAC Code: 757647

 CRICOS Code: 026811F

-The Bachelor of Nutrition & Dietetics course emphasises professional development and provides students with opportunities to gain clinical and health promotion skills through placements in hospitals, community health centres and the department's Exercise Science and Rehabilitation Centre.
+The Bachelor of Nutrition & Dietetics course emphasises professional development and provides students with opportunities to gain clinical and health promotion skills through placements in hospitals, community health centres and food companies.

-Domestic School Leavers are assumed to have completed any two units of English, plus four units of Science and/or Maths.
+Domestic school leavers are assumed to have completed any two units of English, plus four units of Science and/or Maths.
 International students are required to have achieved an IELTS score of 6.5 (minimum) for reading, writing, speaking and listening.